aradhanacha/NLP/README.md

 2.After that  we were able to scrape information from the r/Depression, r/SuicideWatch, r/CasualConversation, and r/All subreddits.from Reddits as well

-After merging Twitter,Reddit data we train our model to predict person's mental health condition into 4 category NOT_SUICIDAL,Early sign,Mid risk,High risk category
+After merging Twitter,Reddit data we trained our model to predict person's mental health condition into 4 category NOT_SUICIDAL,Early sign,Mid risk,High risk category

-We have trained our classification model on NB which unexpectedly did good job.After that we tried LSTM model which gave us decent score.
+We have trained classification model on NB which unexpectedly did good job.After that we tried LSTM model which gave us decent result.

 Next Step:-